Frequently Asked Questions

 Should I tip my walker or sitter?

 You are welcome to reward your pet sitter for a job well done by leaving a tip directly, or through the online invoicing software.
-Tipping is a thoughtful gesture for rewarding excellent service.
+Tipping is a thoughtful gesture for rewarding excellent service, and is greatly appreciated!

 How do I make reservations?